 The types of personal information that The Prince’s Trust collects may include:

-Your title, name, gender and date of both;
+- Your title, name, gender and date of birth;

 - Your contact details (address, email, phone number and social media contact details);